spack/spack/lib/spack/docs/getting_started.rst

 Environment Modules
 """""""""""""""""""

-In order to use Spack's generated module files, you must have installed ``environment-modules`` or ``lmod``.
-The simplest way to get the latest version of either of these tools is installing it as part of Spack's bootstrap procedure:
+To use Spack's generated module files, you must have installed ``environment-modules`` or ``lmod``.
+The simplest way to get the latest version of either is to install it as part of Spack's bootstrap procedure:

 .. code-block:: console